 After a comparative analysis of our final two prototypes, we determined that visualizing one's working status to their team in collaborative workspaces provided for the most compelling, desirable, and useful idea to build upon further.

 Laser printing was the method used to give form to Modus Cube.
-Laser printing was necessary to cut the plywood veneer of the grid and the plexiglass cubes as precise measurements were used to create finger joints for both of these components.
+Laser printing was necessary to cut the plywood veneer of the grid and the plexiglass cubes, as precise measurements were used to create finger joints for both of these components.
 Teammate Kristina Rakestraw used her prior experience in architecture to model and laser cut the mount.

-For the physical computing component of our design, we used the MPU6050 gyroscope and the ESP8266 Internet WiFi Development Board.
+For the physical computing component of our design, I used the MPU6050 gyroscope and the ESP8266 Internet WiFi Development Board.
 The gyroscope was able to give values of the roll and pitch of the cube, allowing us to determine its orientation.